anthony m. hassan, Ed.D, LCSW

 PROJECT MANAGER, NETWORK SYSTEMS

-As Project Manager of Network Systems, Anderson is responsible for assisting the Vice President of Partnerships & Network Systems in the implementation and integration of a network-wide Electronic Health Record system.
+As Project Manager of Network Systems, Anderson is responsible for assisting the Vice President of Network Systems in the implementation and integration of a network-wide Electronic Health Record system.
 Anderson has previous experience working in non-profit organizations providing social and human services.
 Anderson previously worked as an AmeriCorps volunteer increasing wraparound services to children and families in New Haven, CT.
 Prior to joining Cohen Veterans Network, Anderson was an analyst for a regional human services provider.
 In this role, Anderson provided project management expertise in the rollout and system administration of an electronic documentation system.

 Anderson graduated from the University of Connecticut with a BA in Psychology and is currently attending Fairfield University for her Masters in Public Administration.